nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing data files

-    1. Prerequisites: There is an existing /data/addressbook.json file in the home folder of the .jar file.
+    1. Prerequisites: There is an existing data/vbook.json file in the home folder of the .jar file.
-    2. Delete the /data/addressbook.json file.
+    2. Delete the data/vbook.json file.
 Close the address book and open it again.

        Expected: The data is replaced with the sample data that shows when the app is first open.

+## Appendix: Effort

+This project was challenging to implement, especially with our ambition of making it as keyboard-friendly as possible.
+Implementing keyboard shortcuts, as well as keyboard-friendly UI was not easy.

+While we didn't expand the fields much from AB3, certain features like the Export feature took us a lot of time to debug, especially given known bugs with the Windows system (see [failing tests on Windows when run more than once](#failing-tests-on-windows-when-run-more-than-once))